manasbir/sqrt-optimizooooooor/README.md

 sorry for the cringe lmao

-things will be written in python, then graphed, then written in solidity, then huff and yul
+things will be written in python, then graphed, then written in solidity, then huff and yul (yul idk why, but its my repo lol)

 figure out gas efficiency just cuz, alot of things im doing just cuz lmao